HackBulgaria/Core-Java-1/4/problems4.md

 *Hint (and also spoiler)*
 Is there a way you can use a *stack* in here?

-###Reverse a generic collection in-place###
+###Reverse a generic collection###
 Declare a method, expecting a Collection of generalized type <? extends Object>, and reverse it in your method.
-In place.
+Return the same collection given, do not return a new collection!.

 The argument you accept in your method should be like `Collection<? extends Object> argument`.
 Ask me about the question mark when you get here if I forget to explain the difference with Collection<Object>.